 Since 1 December 2019, Professor Tineke A. Abma is Executive Director of Leyden Academy of Vitality and Ageing.
 For over twenty-five years, she has been researching themes closely related to ageing, such as patient and citizen participation, long-term care, ethics and diversity.
 Taking the perspective of older individuals as a starting point and respecting and valuing the differences between people, is her personal motivation and also a key characteristic in the research and activities of the Leyden Academy.

-For one day a week, Tineke remains Professor of Participation & Diversity at Amsterdam University Medical Center.
-She was trained as a nurse, and earned her PhD in 1996 at the institute for Healthcare Policy & Management of the Erasmus University in Rotterdam.
-From 2002 to 2009, she was associate professor at Maastricht University, before she was appointed Endowed Professor Client Participation in Elderly Care in Amsterdam.
+In July 2021, Tineke was appointed Endowed Professor of Participation of Older People at the Leiden University Medical Center (LUMC).
+She leads research activities aimed at strengthening the position of older people and patients in health care, policy, and scientific research, with special attention for the inclusion of vulnerable persons in society.
+For one day per week, Tineke is also Professor of Participation & Diversity at Amsterdam University Medical Center.
+She was trained as a nurse, and earned her PhD in 1996 at the Institute for Healthcare Policy & Management of the Erasmus University Rotterdam.
+From 2002 to 2009, she was Associate Professor at Maastricht University, before she was appointed Endowed Professor of Client Participation in Elderly Care in Amsterdam.

 Patient and citizen participation in healthcare, policy and academic research, diversity and inclusion, informal care, ethics of care, vitality and resilience, inclusive elderly care